SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/user-configuration.md

 SW_DAX_DIR=/home/seqware/SeqWare/pegasus-dax
 ## the directory containing all the Pegasus config files this instance of SeqWare should use
 SW_PEGASUS_CONFIG_DIR=/home/seqware/.seqware/pegasus

+#DELETION
+SW_ADMIN_REST_URL=http://localhost:38080/seqware-admin-webservice
 </code></pre>

+## Oozie Workflow Engine Configuration

+The alternative, Oozie (Hadoop) workflow engine only uses configurations in the users ~/.seqware/settings file.
+No other configuration is required on the user side.

 ## Pegasus Workflow Engine Configuration